 - Pickpockets operate on intercity and international trains travelling through Belgium.
 Pay close attention to valuables and your passport on trains and other forms of public transport.
 See

 Safety and security.

 Travel Smart for general advice for all travellers.

 Entry and exit

-Belgium is a party to the Schengen Convention, along with a number of other European countries, which allows Australians to enter Belgium without a visa in some circumstances.
-See our
+Belgium is a party to the Schengen Convention, along with a number of other European countries.
+This allows you to enter Belgium without a visa in some circumstances.

 As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, contact the nearest